tpetricek/techdims/content/index.md

 - Read about our motivation, methodology and evaluation?
   [Start from our paper about technical dimensions](-> #top=paper,index;left=paper,toc;footer=index,navigation)

+## Related papers and documents

+- Read our ‹Programming› 2023 paper in a conventional format
+  <a href="pdfs/techdims-paper.pdf" class="tlink"><i class="far fa-file"></i> Technical Dimensions of Programming Systems</a>
+- Check out tutorial slides with a structured summary of dimensions
+  <a href="pdfs/mops-tutorial-slides.pdf" class="tlink"><i class="far fa-file"></i> Methodology of Programming Systems</a>

 ----------------------------------------------------------------------------------------------------
 - id:smalltalk-76
 - title:Smalltalk 76 programming environment

 > ![A screenshot of the Smalltalk 76 programming environment](img/smalltalk-76.png)
 >
 > **Smalltalk 76 programming environment.** An example of a stateful programming environment with
 > rich graphical user interface.
 In Smalltalk, the developer environment is a part of an executing
 > program and the state of the program can be edited through object browser.

 ----------------------------------------------------------------------------------------------------
 - id:navigation